 As locals, New Zealanders have benefited from our research.
 In some instances, up to 7 years before global adoption.

 Māori are particularly vulnerable to cardiovascular disease (CVD) with an age adjusted rate of death three to four times higher that of the general population in New Zealand.
 Because of this, Christchurch Heart Institute have an interest and passion to engage with more Māori in their research to identify why and to look at solutions.

 Our clinical projects team investigate the neurohumoral aspects of common cardiovascular diseases including myocardial infarction, hypertension, atrial fibrillation and heart failure

 Our Biochemistry and Cell Biology team currently focus on the development of novel biomarker assays for the diagnosis and prognosis of disease, in both clinical and pre-clinical settings.

-The Omics Laboratory is investigating genetic variants that affect an individual’s susceptibility to the development and progression of coronary heart disease and heart failure.
+The Omics and Pacific Heart Health Laboratories are investigating genetic and epigenetic variants that affect an individual’s susceptibility to the development and progression of coronary heart disease and heart failure.

 Research interests of the physiology team include investigation of the cardiovascular, endocrine and renal integration of circulatory function and pressure/volume control in both health and disease.